bigchaindb/org/ROADMAP.md

 ## Next Release: BigchainDB 2.0 Alpha

-The BigchainDB 2.0 Alpha release will occur in March 2018.
-That release will be followed by Beta, RC1, RC2, etc., and then the final release, BigchainDB 2.0, probably sometime in April 2018.
+The BigchainDB 2.0 Alpha release will occur on Tuesday, April 3, 2018.
+That release will be followed soon after by Beta, RC1, RC2, etc., and then the final release, BigchainDB 2.0.

-### Done for Sure
+### Done

 1. Finish HTTP API changes
 1. Simplify & automate the production deployment process